samirf4099/saimrf4099/_posts/2018-12-21-weekly-reflection-14.md

 ## Describe your program

--   What country did you design for?
 I designed the Norwegian flag.
--   What grade do you expect?
 I expected a grade of apprentice (2).

 <!--- Delete this comment and add your writing -->